c-git/c-git.github.io/content/prayers/divine_mercy_chaplet.md

 From the Virgin Mary's womb!\
 Same that on the cross was hung\
 Bore for man the bitter doom.\
-Sweet Jesus Mary's son.\
+Sweet Jesus, Mary's son.\
 Thou whose side was pierced and flowed\
 Both with water and with blood;\
 Suffer us to taste of Thee\
 In our life's last agony.\
-Sweet Jesus Mary's son.
+Sweet Jesus, Mary's son.

 </details>